Sarc7: Evaluating Sarcasm Detection and Generation with Seven Types and Emotion-Informed Techniques: Related Work

 \section{Related Work}

-Previously, SarcasmBench \cite{zhang2024sarcasmbench} established benchmarks for binary sarcasm classification by evaluating SOTA LLMs and PLMs.
-Current benchmarks do not address specific sarcasm type classification or generation, or emotion as a controlled factor.
-Emotion and sarcasm are directly correlated, as sarcasm is emotionally fueled and reflects the speaker’s emotion, both intentionally and unintentionally \cite{leggitt2000emotional,biswas2019computational}.
-Linguists have identified seven basic types of sarcasm, which we use to build our Sarc7 benchmark \cite{qasimcritical}.
+Previously, SarcasmBench \cite{zhang2024sarcasmbench} established benchmarks for binary sarcasm classification by evaluating state-of-the-art (SOTA) large language models (LLMs) and pretrained language models (PLMs). \cite{leggitt2000emotional,biswas2019computational}.
+Lamb (2011) first introduced a seven‐type classification of sarcasm based on observational studies of classroom discourse. \cite{qasimcritical} then refined these categories into operational definitions tailored for social‐interview data, providing clear examples and criteria. \cite{zuhri2022irony} subsequently applied this refined taxonomy in an irony and sarcasm detection system for public‐figure speech.
+Sarc7 translates those categories into concrete definitions and detailed annotation guidelines to construct and evaluate our Sarc7 benchmark for LLMs.

+\textbf{Reliance and Accountability.} Studies show that users often over-rely on LLM outputs, even when they are unreliable \cite{lee2023overtrust,}.
+Conversely, under-reliance prevents users from leveraging LLM efficiency \cite{wang2022human}.
+Mechanisms such as local explanations or confidence warnings can help calibrate trust \cite{zhang2024explainability}.
+Sarc7’s fine-grained labels and stepwise CoT explanations directly support these mitigation strategies by: (1) highlighting when sarcastic intent may mislead an agent, and (2) providing interpretable rationales to apportion accountability for downstream decisions.

-\textbf{Sarcasm Classification:} Recent advances have focused on structured prompting techniques that use pragmatic reasoning to enhance sarcasm detection \cite{lee2024pragmatic}.
+\textbf{Sarcasm Classification:} \cite{riloff2013sarcasm} introduced a sentiment-contrast framework for binary sarcasm detection, flagging instances where positive wording clashes with negatively described contexts.
+Recent advances have focused on structured prompting techniques that use pragmatic reasoning to enhance sarcasm detection \cite{lee2024pragmatic}.
 Approaches such as pragmatic metacognitive prompting method (PMP) have improved model performance by making sarcasm inference more explicit \cite{yao2024sarcasm, lee2024pragmatic}.
 Furthermore, recent studies have shown that integrating commonsense, knowledge, and attention mechanisms help models identify subtleties in sarcastic statements \cite{zhuang2025multi}.
 These methods show that guiding LLMs with structured signals can help them better understand the nuances of sarcastic statements.

 \textbf{Sarcasm Generation:} Recent studies have introduced controlled generation methods to guide LLMs toward producing sarcastic statements using contradiction strategies and dialogue cues \cite{zhang2024sarcasmbench, helal2024contextual}.
 Structured prompting and contradiction-based strategies have shown to improve sarcasm generation.
 Some methods guide LLMs by introducing contrast between expected and actual meanings or using contextual dialogue cues for coherence \cite{zhang2024sarcasmbench, helal2024contextual, skalicky2018linguistic}.
 However, existing techniques struggle with controlling sarcasm levels and aligning them with contextual incongruence, shock value, and prior context dependency.